hov3rcraft/homebridge-denon-heos-audio/README.md

 - v0.4: Full control (via TV service) using the HeosCLI protocol and hybrid protocol

 ### Other planned improvements
+- robust handling of offline devices and disconnected devices
 - device auto-discovery when IP is not static and/or control protocol is not set

 ## Resources